Azure-Samples/smartbulkcopy/README.md

 Define how many parallel task will move data from source to destination.
 Smart Bulk Copy usesa Concurrent Queue behind the scenes that is filled will all the partition that must be copied.
 Then as many as `tasks` are created and each of of those will dequeue work as fast as possibile.
 How many task you want or can have depends on how much bandwidth you have and how much resources are available in the destination.
 Maximum value is 32.

-`"logical-partitions": 7`
+`"logical-partitions": "auto"`

-In case a table is not physically partitioned, this number is used to create the logical partitions as described before.
-As a general rule tt least the same amout of tasks is recommended in order to maximize throughput, but you need to tune it depending on how big your table is and how fast your destination server can do the bulk load.
+In case a table is not physically partitioned, this option is used to create the logical partitions as described before.
+As a general rule at least the same amout of tasks is recommended in order to maximize throughput, but you need to tune it depending on how big your table is and how fast your destination server can do the bulk load.
+There are three values supported by `logical-partitions`:

+- `"auto"`: will try to automatically set the correct number of logical partitions per table, taking into account both row count and table size
+- `"8gb"`: a string with a number followed by `gb` will be interpreted as the maximum size, in GB, that you want the logical partitions to be.
+Usually big partitions size (up to 8gb) provides better throughput, but with unreliable network connections remember that in case of transaction failure, the entire partition needs be reloaded
+- `7`: a number will be interpreted as the number of logical partition you want to create.

+Logical partitions will alwasy be rounded to the next odd number (as this will create a better distribution across all partitions)

 `"batch-size": 100000`